Showing posts with label plants. Show all posts

 2021 Oct 15, National Mushroom Hike at Joe Wheeler

-Today at 10AM, I took a hike on the Jimmy Sims Birding Trail with a group of people led by Sam Woodroof, park ranger for Joe Wheeler.
+Today at 10:00 A.M., I took a hike on the Jimmy Sims Birding Trail with a group of people led by Sam Woodroof, a park ranger for Joe Wheeler.

 We saw Chanterelles, Jelly, Puffballs, and mushrooms.
-Mushrooms are flesh-fruiting bodies of fungi and a variety of species.
+Mushrooms are fruiting bodies of fungi and a variety of species.

 Mushroom Hike